hashicorp/katakoda/vault-openshift/step2.md

 package manager that installs and configures all the necessary components to run Vault in several different modes.

-Add the Hashicorp helm repository.
+Add the Hashicorp Helm repository.

 ```shell
 helm repo add hashicorp https://helm.releases.hashicorp.com